Rebecca Nadilo.

 It’s funny, I didn’t have an end goal in mind, in the sense of like, I want to be the CEO of a company.

-However, a key thing for me was being in a role where I could be creative and feel challenged.
+However, a key thing for me was being in a role where I was either building or fixing something.

 I don’t like sitting still for too long.